roadiz/docs/src/developer/nodes-system/node_type_fields.rst

 Markdown options
 ^^^^^^^^^^^^^^^^

-You can restrict Markdown fields button using the following YAML configuration:
+You can restrict Markdown fields buttons using the following YAML configuration:

 .. code-block:: YAML